kennysmithed/oels2020/index.md

 - *Scientific content:* probably none!
 - *Technical content:* How to launch and pay HITs, manage qualifications, etc
-- No reading this week
-- Programming task
+- The only thing to read this week is some notes for how to get your experiments online

 ## Re-use